Visit our Summer Session webpage for information about taking classes this summer!

 Undergraduate students may register for graduate courses, 500 level or higher, only with the written approval of the undergraduate advisor and written approval of the graduate program advisor for the program offering the course.
 Tuition will be calculated at the undergraduate tuition rate and the credit applied to the undergraduate academic record.

 Cross registration is not available during the summer.
-Students most enroll as non-matriculated students and pay tuition and fees directly to the host school.
+Students must enroll as non-matriculated students and pay tuition and fees directly to the host school.
 Upon completion of the course, an official transcript must be sent to the NJIT registrar.
-All courses and all grades received at Essex County and UMDNJ during the summer are posted on the NJIT transcript.
+All courses and all grades received at Essex County and RBHS during the summer are posted on the NJIT transcript.

 Cross registration is not available during the summer.
 Students most enroll as non-matriculated students and pay tuition and fees directly to the host school.
 Upon completion of the course, an official transcript must be sent to the NJIT registrar.
 All courses and all grades received at Rutgers-Newark during the summer are posted on the NJIT transcript.
 Please review the Rutgers schedule of courses before attempting to register.